TIBCOSoftware/flogo/docs/content/flogo-cli/flogo-cli.md

 - [ -e ] : embeds the configuration into the compiled application

 ### build
 This command is used to build the application.
-The *prepare* command is also invoked by default when doing a build.
+The generation of metadata is done by default when doing a build, if you don't want to regenerate the metadata use [-nogen] option.

  	flogo build

 **options**

 - [ -o ]    : optimize compilation, compiled application will only contain contribution directly referenced in the flogo.json
 - [ -e ]    : embeds the configuration into the compiled application
+- [-nogen]  : ONLY perform the build, without performing the generation of metadata
+- [-gen]    : ONLY perform generation of metadata, without performing the build
-- [ -sp ] : skip *prepare* step
+- [ -sp ]   : [Deprecated, use '-nogen' instead] skip *prepare* step
+- [ -shim ] : trigger shim creates an app as shim, pass trigger id as value (for example flogo build -shim my_trigger_id)

+### ensure
+This command is used to manage project dependencies.
+It is mainly a wrapper for the 'dep ensure' command for the official [dep](https://github.com/golang/dep) library

+ 	flogo ensure

+**options**

+- [ -add ]          : add new dependencies, or populate Gopkg.toml with constraints for existing dependencies (default: false)
+- [ -no-vendor ]    : update Gopkg.lock (if needed), but do not update vendor/ (default: false)
+- [ -update ]       : update the named dependencies (or all, if none are named) in Gopkg.lock to the latest allowed by Gopkg.toml (default: false)
+- [ -v ]            : enable verbose logging (default: false)
+- [ -vendor-only ]  : populate vendor/ from Gopkg.lock without updating it first (default: false)

 ### help
 This command is used to display help on a particular command